C-Crenshaw/Project1_DS4002/README.md

 | 	type_of_material	| 	Type of article	| 	String	 |
 | 	word_count	| 	Number of words in the article	| 	Integer	 |

-After running the sentiment analysis on the sample data, a new dataset is generated ('nyt-sentiment.csv').
+After running the sentiment analysis on the sample data, a new dataset is generated ('nyt-sentiment.csv'). <br /> **nyt-sentiment.csv**
-**nyt-sentiment.csv**
 | 	Column Name	 | 	Description	 | 	Data Type	 |
 | 	:-----:	 | 	:-----:	 | 	:-----:	 |